samjaninf/OFN-User-Guide---Master/farmers-market.md

 Alternatively, you can ask your stallholders to each setup their own profile.
 They can do this by following the steps in the [producer setup guide](/producer-set-up-guide.md).
 When their profile is setup, they’ll need to let you know so you can add them to your group page, in the group page admin.

 _Note: Asking members to place their preferences into a google form is a good way to efficiently capture their responses \(e.g. if they want to take ownership of a profile, or if they want to be added to your group\)._

+3. Setup shopfronts –  Stallholders may wish to operate their own independent online shop from their profile.
+Alternatively stallholders may wish to collaborate with others and open a collective shopfront, which sells items from multiple stallholders in the one shop.

 ## Step 3: Setup shopfronts